Antonio Stefano Benni: Biography

-Also in 1923 he participated in Mussolini's political campaign carried out by the industrialists, who self-taxed themselves in the measure of 2 per thousand of the capital of their companies to favor the propaganda operations of the nascent regime; also for this operation he was one of deputies elected with the Fascist list in 1924.
+Also in 1923, he participated in Mussolini's political campaign carried out by the industrialists, who self-taxed themselves in the measure of 2 per thousand of the capital of their companies to favour the propaganda operations of the nascent regime; also for this operation, he was one of the deputies elected with the Fascist list in 1924.
 In 1929 he was included again in the fascist list which was elected by popular plebiscite.

 Starting from 24 January 1935, Benni held the position of Minister of Communications on behalf of the fascist government of Benito Mussolini.
 Benni remained in that role until 31 October 1939.

-In the last years of his life he reduced his political activity.
+In the last years of his life, he reduced his political activity.
 After 8 September he refused to join the Italian Social Republic and indeed, on the night of 20 August 1944, while he was in Stresa, he was arrested together with his wife by fascist agents under the orders of the prefect of Novara.
 Taken to the local town hall, he was brutally beaten, then locked up in the prisons of the castle of Novara.
-Benni claimed he never knew exactly why he arrested him; he believed, however, that they wanted to force him to give his adhesion to the Fascist Republic.
+Benni claimed he never knew exactly why they arrested him; he believed, however, that they wanted to force him to give his adhesion to the Fascist Republic.
 He was released after about a month.

-On April 27, 1945, the National Liberation Committee of Upper Italy (C.L.N.A.I.), broadcasting from the microphones of Radio Milano Libertà, included his name among the arrest orders issued with its first executive decree.
+On 27 April 1945, the National Liberation Committee of Upper Italy (C.L.N.A.I.), broadcasting from the microphones of Radio Milano Libertà, included his name among the arrest orders issued with its first executive decree.
 To escape both the persecution of fascist agents and the threats of anti-fascist partisans, Benni emigrated to Switzerland before the end of the conflict.